IgorCyberTec/GRC-Politica-Telecomunicacoes/README.md

 ## Conteúdo

-- Documento em PDF detalhando as diretrizes e procedimentos para proteger os dados dos pacientes e garantir a segurança dos sistemas digitais no ambiente hospitalar.
+- Documento em PDF detalhando as diretrizes e procedimentos para gestao de risco e garantir a segurança dos sistemas digitais no ambiente.

 ## Uso